jpdery/moobile-core-doc/Source/Component/Component.md

 Indicates whether this component is ready.

-***Note:*** A component is ready when its element is part of the DOM.
+A component is *ready* when it's hierarchy is assigned to a window and therefor in the DOM.
+Upon begin *ready*, a component can access its window and perform tasks such as measuring.

 #### Returns:

-- *Boolean* Whether the component is ready.
+- *Boolean* Whether this component is ready.

 ----

 ### getName() {#getName}

-Returns the component name given at initialization.
+Returns this component name's name.

 #### Returns:

-- *String* The name.
+- *String* This component's name.

 -----

 ### setStyle(name) {#setStyle}

-Sets a predefined style to this component.
+Set the style of this component.

 #### Parameters: